calmm-js/documentation/introduction-to-calmm.md

 * reactive variables, and
 * functions returning VDOM

 and then composed as VDOM expressions in Calmm may seem limiting.

-Don't we need some more exposed scaffolding or wiring to make it possible to create composition of components with input-output relationships?
+> Don't we need some more exposed scaffolding or wiring to make it possible to
+> create composition of components with input-output relationships?

+The answer seems to be that it is enough for components to expose their inputs and outputs as parameters.
+Let's examine what this means.

 #### Definitions